 A dedicated team care for the grounds and take an active role in making them a haven for wildlife.

-We are also currently looking for volunteers to help with the restoration of the ford on the River Tawd at Lathom.
+We are also currently looking for volunteers to help with the survey project being carried out across Lathom Park

 If you think you could help, please get in touch!